 Zetacast was pleased to support Microsoft at the meeting of the Steering Committee of the Game Console Voluntary Agreement on 5 June 2018.
 The Steering Committee includes representatives from the European Commission and the three industry signatories: Microsoft, Nintendo and Sony Computer Entertainment.

-Zetacast participated in the 125th meeting of MPEG, which was held in Marrakesh, Morocco, from 14 to 18 January 2019.
+Zetacast participated in the 126th meeting of MPEG, which was held in Geneva from 25 to 29 March 2019.